souljah00/hello-world/README.md

 //This is my first edit to hello world, i didn't actually change anything, i just need to make a comment to show the difference in branches

-This is my second update to Hello world
+This is my second update to Hello world.

+I am working with a branch of hello world called my_World.
+Learning Git is Fun!